LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/psychophysics/ThresholdEstimation.md

 {{% /pageinfo %}}

-The purpose of the `<threshold-estimation-test>` test is to estimate the psychometric function or threshold for a given stimulus modality with adaptive methods.
+The purpose of the `<psychophysics-threshold-estimation>` procedure is to estimate the psychometric function or threshold for a given stimulus modality with adaptive methods.
 These adaptive methods estimate the psychometric function or threshold based on whether or not the subject performed a response task correctly (result: True) or incorrectly (result: False).

 Consequently, the algorithm performs the estimation iteratively: